avatar-kaleb/kalebmckelvey-site/blog/new-site-gatsby-material-style.md

 ### Markdown and Netlify CMS

-I plan on integrating the site with the open source Netlify CMS in the future, letting me post easier (or thats the plan anyways 😃).
+I will be writing blog posts utilizing the Netlify CMS that easily integrates with Gatsby, while utilizing Markdown for new articles!

+It all just works!!

 ## What's next?